mohanr/mohanr.github.io/_posts/2017-01-20-JoyOfOcaml2.md

 ;;
 {% endhighlight %}

 [lablgtk](http://lablgtk.forge.ocamlcore.org/) is the UI toolkit that was recommended to me.
-So most of the code shown below is library code.
+So some of the code shown below is library code.

 {% highlight OCaml %}